Cuba–Suriname relations

 Diplomatic relations between Cuba and Suriname were established on 23 March 1979.
-Suriname has an embassy in Havana since 2003.
-Cuba has an embassy in Paramaribo since 1981.
+Suriname has had an embassy in Havana since 2003.
+Cuba has had an embassy in Paramaribo since 1981.

 History

 After the 1980 Surinamese coup d'état, Fidel Castro was the first head of state to offer his congratulations to Desi Bouterse.
-Cuba established an embassy in Paramaribo in 1981 which developed into the largest diplomatic mission in Suriname.
-The murder of Maurice Bishop in 1983, and subsequent invasion of Grenada, was followed by the downgrading of the Cuban embassy to a diplomatic post with a chargé d'affaires, and the expulsion of 105 Cuban diplomats and advisors.
-The National Military Council denied that there was a correlation between the expulsion and the events in Grenada.
+Cuba established an embassy in Paramaribo in 1981, which developed into the largest diplomatic mission in Suriname.
+The murder of Maurice Bishop in 1983, and subsequent invasion of Grenada, was followed by the downgrading of the Cuban embassy to a diplomatic post with a chargé d'affaires and the expulsion of 105 Cuban diplomats and advisors.
+The National Military Council denied a correlation between the expulsion and the events in Grenada.

-In 1998, President Wijdenbosch made a state visit to Cuba, and promised to renew diplomatic relations.
+In 1998, President Wijdenbosch made a state visit to Cuba and promised to renew diplomatic relations.
 In 2006, the Cuban embassy was re-established.
 In 2011, there was a state visit by President Bouterse to Cuba to discuss trade.

 Cuba has sent many medical doctors to Suriname.
 In 2020, during the COVID-19 pandemic, 50 doctors were dispatched to Suriname.
-Cuba also provided scholarships and medical education, however the program was cancelled in August 2020.
+Cuba also provided scholarships and medical education; however, the program was cancelled in August 2020.
 In the 2020s, Cuban refugees increasingly used Suriname as a transit country to the United States.
-In January 2021, a group of 500 Cubans stranded in South Drain where they were denied access to Guyana from where they had hoped to catch a flight to the United States.
+In January 2021, a group of 500 Cubans stranded in South Drain, where they were denied access to Guyana, from which they had hoped to catch a flight to the United States.

 Trade

 Trade between Suriname and Cuba is negligible.
 In 2019, Suriname exported US$242,000 worth of goods to Cuba with the main product being wood.
-Cuba exported US$318,000 worth of goods with the main product being detonating fuses.
+Cuba exported US$318,000 worth of goods, with the main product being detonating fuses.